-Timeline: Violence in Syria
+TIMELINE: Violence in Syria

-Here are some of the main events in the uprising in Syria:

-March 15, 2011 - About 40 people join a protest in Old Damascus, chanting political slogans in a brief first challenge to the ruling Baath Party.
+About 40 people join a protest in Old Damascus, chanting political slogans in a brief first challenge to the ruling Baath Party before dispersing into side streets.

-March 18 - Security forces kill three protesters in southern Deraa, residents say.
-They were demanding political freedoms and an end to corruption.

-March 22 - Hundreds of people march in Deraa and Nawa demanding freedom in the fifth straight day of demonstrations.

 July 31 - Syrian tanks storm Hama, residents say, after a month-long siege.
 At least 80 people are killed.

+December 7 - Assad denies ordering troops to kill peaceful demonstrators, telling U.S. television channel ABC that only a "crazy" leader kills his own people.

-December 23 - Two suicide bombs target security buildings in Damascus, killing 44 people.
-Syria blames al Qaeda.
-The opposition blames the government.
+December 23 - Twin suicide bombs target two security buildings in Damascus, killing 44 people.
+Syria blames al Qaeda while the opposition blames the government.

 February 4, 2012 - Russia and China veto a resolution in U.N.
 Security Council, backed by Arab League, calling for Assad to step down.
 The General Assembly approves a resolution on February 16 endorsing the Arab League plan calling for Assad to step aside.